Lewis J. Liman

-Lewis Jeffrey Liman (born December 3, 1960) is a United States district judge of the United States District Court for the Southern District of New York.
+Lewis Jeffrey Liman (born in 1960) is an American lawyer and jurist serving as a United States district judge of the United States District Court for the Southern District of New York.

 Education

-Liman graduated from the Ethical Culture Fieldston School.
-He earned his Bachelor of Arts, magna cum laude, from Harvard College, his Master of Science, with distinction, from the London School of Economics, and his Juris Doctor from Yale Law School, where he served as an articles editor of the Yale Law Journal and as an editor of the Yale Journal of International Law.
+Liman was born in 1960 in New York City.
+He graduated from the Ethical Culture Fieldston School in 1979.
+He graduated from Harvard University in 1983 with a Bachelor of Arts, magna cum laude.
+He then spent a year at the London School of Economics, receiving a Master of Science in economics with distinction.
+Liman then attended Yale Law School, where he served as an articles editor of the Yale Law Journal and as an editor of the Yale Journal of International Law and graduated in 1987 with a Juris Doctor.